 Restructure datasets from long to wide format

-The script below shows how to use reshape-from-panel
+The script below demonstrates how to use reshape-from-panel in practice.

-First, a standard dataset of the wide type is created, consisting of a 1% random sample of everyone who was registered as resident in Norway as of 1/1 2019.
-The fully converted long dataset will include the variable date@panel which contains the value of the sublevel of each single unit (person), in this case the values 19 and 20.
-See separate analysis example for explanation of what happens when using reshape-to-panel
+First, a regular data set of the wide type is created, consisting of a 1% random sample of everyone who was registered resident in Norway as of 1/1 2019.
+The fully converted long data set will include the variable date@panel which contains the value at the sublevel of each single unit.
+In this case the values 19 and 20.
+See separate analysis example for explanation of what happens when you use reshape-to-panel.

-is used to convert the dataset to wide format again.
-This will give us the same dataset that we started with.
-Note that you do not specify variables or prefixes using this command, and that all variables are converted to wide format with a suffix based on the corresponding sublevel.
-This also applies to gender, although this is a fixed information.
-As in the example below, you can remove the superfluous gender variables (kjønn) and rename into “kjønn”.
+Then reshape-from-panel is used to convert the data set to wide format again.
+This will then give us the same data set that we started with.
+Note that no variables or prefix are specified when using this command, and that all variables are converted to wide format with a suffix based on the associated sublevel.
+This also applies to gender, although this is fixed information.
+As in the example below, you can remove the redundant gender variables and rename them to “gender”.

 create-dataset wide